 “…a beautifully pastoral piece of electronics.” - Clash

-After receiving critical acclaim for their debut single Foreign Nature, Sheffield’s Blossomer now return with the release of their enchanting new EP HLLW, out on 11th January 2018 via Instant Karma.
+After receiving critical acclaim for their debut single Foreign Nature, Sheffield’s Blossomer now return with the release of their enchanting new EP HLLW, out now via Instant Karma.

 Each track on this majestic EP twinkles with gentle, spheric electronic beats, whilst lead singer Alex Crabbe’s bewitching falsetto is able to soar effortlessly.
 Title track HLLW flickers with fragile flourishes and synths, creating a sound that is undeniably hypnotic and reminiscent of Wild Beasts’ sensual blend of eclectic dream-pop.
 Forthcoming single PREACHER_LEARNER feels equally mesmerising, as celestial soundscapes flow beautifully to make an undeniably atmospheric sound.